 Addiction counseling works best when counselor and client discuss expectations and map out a Plan of Care after having completed a Comprehensive Assessment which often includes an Autobiography.
 In this way, the clinician has the information and can construct an effective Plan of Care based on the information provided.

 When clients are honest and willing to provide accurate information, a trained clinician can make sound clinical decisions regarding assessment, care, and treatment.
 If the client is not honest, then the clinician’s intervention will be based on false information.
 This is often ineffective.

 It is always best to have several sources of information so the clinician can review and check out what is being reported by the client.
 If the client is consistently unable to offer a truth based version of their experience, then they less likely to receive quality care and accurate interventions.
 If the individual with the substance use problem is not ready to get help usually they will less likely have long term effectiveness at least in the beginning of the recovery process.
 In the beginning the client is asked to tell their story regarding their use history.

 Often in the beginning, the therapy sessions are focused on building trust between the client and therapist.
 It is important for the client experience comfort in being honest.
 A trained clinician will be able to assess the client’s stage of motivation and build a treatment plan based on the client’s level of motivation.
 This can be the first step in long term recovery but not always.

-Addictions counseling is a highly specialized service provided by trained professionals.
-Licensed addictions counselors are professionals who have met specific criteria established by the regulatory authority in the state where they are licensed to practice.
+Addiction counseling is a highly specialized service provided by trained professionals.
+Licensed addiction counselors are professionals who have met specific criteria established by the regulatory authority in the state where they are licensed to practice.